 5. If the SEALDD server determines that the negotiated BDT policy applies to future sessions, the SEALDD server may perform the Set BDT policy for future sessions as specified in clause 4.15.6.8 of 3GPP TS 23.502 [6].

-9.11.2.3 SEALDD Background data transfer unsubscribe
+9.11.2.3 SEALDD background data transfer unsubscribe

-Figure 9.11.2.3-1 illustrates the procedure for SEALDD Background data transfer unsubscribe from the VAL server to the SEALDD server.
+Figure 9.11.2.3-1 illustrates the procedure for SEALDD background data transfer unsubscription from the VAL server to the SEALDD server.

 Pre-condition:

-- The SEALDD Background data transfer subscription procedure has been performed.
+- The SEALDD background data transfer subscription procedure has been performed.

-Figure 9.11.2.3-1: SEALDD Background data transfer unsubscribe
+Figure 9.11.2.3-1: SEALDD background data transfer unsubscribe

-1. The VAL server may trigger a BDT deletion by sending a SEALDD Background data transfer unsubscribe request to the SEALDD server.
+1. The VAL server may trigger a BDT deletion by sending a SEALDD background data transfer unsubscribe request to the SEALDD server.
 The request contains the BDT subscription identifier.

 2. The SEALDD server requests the deletion of the BDT configuration to the SEAL NRM server as described in clause 14.3.13.6 of TS 23.434 [4] and deletes any stored application data related to the BDT subscription identifier.

-3. The SEALDD server sends the SEALDD Background data transfer unsubscribe response to the VAL server, containing result of the operation.
+3. The SEALDD server sends the SEALDD background data transfer unsubscribe response to the VAL server, containing result of the operation.

 9.11.3 Information flows

-9.11.3.1 SEALDD Background data transfer subscription request
+9.11.3.1 SEALDD background data transfer subscription request

 Table 9.11.3.1-1 describes the information flow from the VAL server to the SEALDD server for requesting the SEALDD background data transfer request.

-Table 9.11.3.1-1: SEALDD Background data transfer subscription request
+Table 9.11.3.1-1: SEALDD background data transfer subscription request